CowDogMoo/warpgate/docs/template-reference.md

 **Tagging:**

-The image tag comes from the template's top-level `version` field, or from `--tag` when that is passed.
-A `tags` list on the target is not applied to the built image, and warpgate warns for every entry naming something other than the resolved version.
+The image is built as the top-level `version` (or `--tag` when that is passed), then tagged with every entry in the target's `tags` list, so a single build can publish `v1.0.0` and `latest` together.
+Entries repeating the version are skipped, and a push publishes each tag in turn. `--push-digest` publishes by digest and applies no tags at all.

 ### AMI Target